slowernews/wisdom-tldr/README.md

 ===
 ###On pace and timing

+Timing and direction are more critical than pace.

 > *'Did you know you can't steer a boat that isn't moving?
 Just like a life.' -- Paul Lutus*

 > *'If things seem under control, you're just not going fast enough.' -- Mario Andretti*